Samak08/drobne_stavby_cursorAI/README.md

-# Drobná Stavba - Construction Website
+# Drobné stavby - Construction Website

 A modern web application for small construction projects with user authentication, order management, and interactive forms.